-Finding the Jewish quarter hidden deep within the medina is a one of the main attractions, the population once comprised of 40% Jew and there is a large cemetery and several synagogues.
+Finding the Jewish quarter hidden deep within the medina is a one of the main attractions, the population once composed of 40% Jew and there is a large cemetery and several synagogues.

-Like most medinas it is supposed to be motor vehicle free; however there is a constant flow of mopeds down the narrow alleys.
-This means that it is often necessary to keep stepping aside and it can become tiresome.
+Like most medinas it’s officially motor vehicle free; however there is a constant flow of mopeds down the narrow alleys.
+This means that it is often necessary to keep stepping aside and can become tiresome.

-It is hard not to like Essaouira, it appears genuine and is relatively hassle free and when it does become a little too much, there is always the beach!
+It is hard not to like Essaouira, it seems genuine and is relatively hassle free and when it does become a little too much, there is always the beach!

 Each of these medinas offer a slightly different experience, though they all resemble each other in the most important ways.
 They are all vibrant and teeming with life, their authenticity may vary but the experience is still very different and most travellers should find it enjoyable and interesting.
 Experiencing an alien culture is after all a prime reason for travelling.